 The way that teens have experienced the pandemic – not to mention the previous ten years of increasing social pressures and the rise of Instagram – has been especially difficult as they navigate the inherent uncertainty of their teen years.
 Imagine having to skip your homecoming, participate in classes from a possibly inhospitable home environment, struggle to feel connected to your peers, and deal with your parents or caregivers all day, often without the ability to escape because you live in a rural area and don’t have a car or a license.
 In a word, being a teenager in the pandemic has sucked.

 Unfortunately, these mental health struggles due to the pandemic and many other global stressors facing young people today can be detrimental to the health of teens and in some cases, fatal.
-These high stakes make it critical to address the current crisis in teen mental health.
+These high stakes make it critical to address the current teen mental health crisis.

 Is there really a crisis in teen mental health?